 Second Alternate method to fix no sound in Ubuntu:

 Open the terminal and edit speech-dispatcher file by using the following command:

 In here, change

-Reboot and enjoy sound.
+Reboot and enjoy the sound.

 If it fixed your sound problem, you may want to fix brightness issue as well.
 Fixing the sound problem is definitely one of the must to do things after installing Ubuntu 14.04.
-Any questions, suggestions or a world of thanks to keep me motivated can be dropped in comment section.
+Any questions, suggestions or a world of thanks to keeping me motivated can be dropped in the comment section.
 Stay tuned for more Linux tutorials and tips.